July 9, 2025

 Competitor insight data includes any data collected from third-party sources, such as trade journals, industry associations, or buyer intent data.
 While your internal marketing data gives you a snapshot of your product as it stands alone, competitor insight data helps you understand how your product ranks against the competition.

-Marketing information management systems make it possible for this third-party data to be collected and analyzed alongside your own internal data.
+Marketing information management systems allow this third-party data to be collected and analyzed alongside your own internal data.
 This centralized information hub gives you a deeper insight into how all the information about your marketing efforts works together.

 Market research includes any method used to understand your company’s target market better.
-The primary difference between market research and competitor insights is marketing research focuses on how your team can create better products and experiences for your customers based solely on their experience with your company.
+The primary difference between market research and competitor insights is that market research focuses on how your team can create better products and experiences for your customers based solely on their experience with your company.

 Marketing research is also most often conducted by your own company, which is another key difference between market research and competitor analysis.
 While this research can be conducted using the help of outside vendors, your